 The Winston-Salem Theatre Alliance was founded by director Fred Gorelick in 1983.
 Gorelick, who taught advanced acting classes at the Little Theatre of Winston-Salem at the time, began producing “showcase” productions to show his students’ work to the public.
 His tireless energy and tenacity resulted in a permanent functioning theatre, the Winston Salem Theatre Alliance.
-He would later recall that starting a community theatre company “is one of those things that you only do when you are young and stupid”.
-Youth and stupidity notwithstanding, Gorelick and his feisty band of thespian “pioneers” built the foundations for one of Winston-Salem’s most respected theatre arts organizations.

 Fred Gorelick’s departure from Winston-Salem in 1990 did not herald the end of the Theatre Alliance.
 The company continued to produce shows on an occasional basis, with volunteer directors taking the task of both directing and producing shows.

+In the 1990s, Michael Huie was appointed Artistic Director of the Theatre Alliance, and held that title until 2001.
 The seasons became more ambitious as well.
 Musicals like “Nunsense” and “Pump Boys and Dinettes” joined serious dramas (e.g., “Burn This”, “The Heidi Chronicles”, “The Children’s Hour”) and uproarious comedies (e.g., “The Complete Works of Shakespeare Abridged”)